Herman Ehrenberg: Early life

 An alternative theory, held by historians Carlos Castaneda, Clarence Wharton, and Natalie Ornish, is that Ehrenberg was Jewish.
 This is based primarily on hearsay from Barry Goldwater, whose grandfather was a close friend of Ehrenberg.

-Crisp and Ornish agree that Hermann Vollrath Ehrenberg was born on October 17, 1816 in Steuden, Prussia.
-His birth, and his baptism three days later, was recorded in a local Lutheran Church.
+Crisp and Ornish agree that Hermann Vollrath Ehrenberg was born on October 17, 1816, in Steuden, Prussia.
+His birth and his baptism three days later, were recorded in a local Lutheran Church.
 Ehrenberg was one of three sons of Johann and Sophie Ehrenberg.
 His brothers were Emil and Friedrich (d.
 1832).

 Ehrenberg left Prussia in 1834 to move to the United States.
-He spent a year in New York City and then travelled to New Orleans.
+He spent a year in New York City and then traveled to New Orleans.

 Texas Revolution

 Ehrenberg arrived in New Orleans in October 1835.
 The city was abuzz with news of the newly declared Texas Revolution.
 All of the local papers and many of the residents supported the actions of the American settlers in Texas against the government of Mexico.
 On October 11, Adolphus Sterne organized a rally in support of the Texians.
 Ehrenberg attended the rally, which collected over $10,000 for the volunteer troops.
 The next day, he enlisted in the volunteer militia company that Sterne was organizing.
 The group became known as the New Orleans Greys for the color of the uniforms that they wore.
 Ehrenberg claimed to be the third person to volunteer for the Greys, and he was most likely the youngest member.

 The Greys were divided into two companies.
 Ehrenberg was assigned to one led by Captain Thomas H. Breece.
 His group took a steamboat up the river to Natchitoches, Louisiana, where they prepared to enter Mexican Texas.
 The United States was officially neutral in the conflict, and President Andrew Jackson had publicly ordered that no armed men be allowed to cross the border.
 The Greys were cautious and crossed without incident.